Our Laboratory

 BSc, Health Sciences, University of Ottawa

 Anne holds an Honours Interdisciplinary Health Sciences undergraduate degree from the University of Ottawa, as well as an Advanced Diploma in Medical Radiation Technology from Algonquin College.
-In addition to working as a research assistant on the Living With Lung Cancer study, Anne works in mammography as a diagnostic imaging technologist at The Ottawa Hospital.
-Anne has a keen interest in interdisciplinary approaches to healthcare, and how facilitating continuity of care can lead to improved patient experiences.
+In addition to working as a research assistant on the Living With Lung Cancer study, Anne has worked in mammography as a diagnostic imaging technologist at The Ottawa Hospital.
+Anne has a keen interest in interdisciplinary approaches to healthcare, and how facilitating continuity of care can lead to improved patient outcomes.

 Volunteers and Honours Students